English women's soccer targets titles, player development | Sports-Games

 Then there's an expectation that Neville's England successor, Sarina Wiegman, wins the European Championship in 2022 or the World Cup a year later.
 But the English Football Association also has to think about long-term objectives and getting more girls to play the game from a young age.

-So in a new four-year strategy, "Inspiring Positive Change," the FA is aiming for every girl aged between five and 11 to have equal access to football at their school or club.
+So in a new four-year strategy called “Inspiring Positive Change,” the FA is aiming for every girl aged from five to 11 to have equal access to football at their school or club.
 They also want to create more ways for aspiring players to access clubs.
 For the third season, England is home to Europe's only fully professional women's league, which is subsidized by the FA but is proving increasingly attractive to foreign broadcasters buying rights.

 And England has become one of the most competitive international sides, reaching the semifinals of two consecutive World Cups and a European Championship.
 The next edition of the Euros is on home soil in 2022 after being delayed by a year due to the pandemic.